Ahnfelt/type-inference-by-example/README.md

 * [Part 2](part2/article.md)
 * [Part 3](part3/article.md)

-*There's no code for this chapter.*
+*This is just an introduction, so there's no code for this chapter.*

 ## Inferring generic types
 * [Part 4](part4/article.md)